 The vast majority of Boise residents commute for less than 30 minutes.
-With regard to transit, multiple stakeholders interviewed as part of the Community Needs Assessment and this Plan indicate the dire need for additional services, including routes, frequency, and capacity.
-However, due to limitations on funding oportunities due to State laws, the local authority is limited in raising necessary revenues through municipal sources and federal grants or FTA sources.
+With regard to transit, multiple stakeholders interviewed as part of the Community Needs Assessment and this Plan indicate the dire need for additional services, including an increase in the number of routes, trip frequency, and transit capacity.
+However, due to State law limitations on funding oportunities, the local authority is restricted in its capacity to raise the necessary revenues through municipal sources and federal grants or FTA sources.